2020PB/police-brutality/reports/Oregon.md

 ### Police threaten journalist | August 10th

-Officer threatens journalist with arrest.
+Officer threatens journalist with arrest near Killingsworth and Rodney.
 The journalist is standing on the sidewalk at some distance from police.
 Another journalist can be heard saying, "[The filmer] was nowhere near police."

 tags: abuse-of-power, journalist, threaten

 id: or-portland-260

-geolocation:
+geolocation: 45.5627124,-122.6648518

 **Links**